frochet/jobUCL2013/labs/netkit-lab_static-routing/README.md

 To manipulate routes inside the network, use the command route.
 You can use this command in each virtual machine to manipulate routing tables.

+After have set correctly all routes, you must be able to ping any machine in the network (use ping6)

+Enjoy !